Citrus-Software/tangerine-docs/docs/developer/usecase.md

 Use a post-processing step to add a HUD to your images as needed.
 A sample setup can be provided if required.
+You can also use this post script to modify image padding as needed.

 ## Callback Processes